Sirin99-sc/Hackathon_problems/README.md

 # Hackathon_problems
-These are few hackathon problems given by NullStack Technology
+These are a few hackathon problems given during an online training from NullStack Technology